sudoBeni/DSPRO_2/README.md

 # PropertyFinder - Visual Real Estate Recommender
 ## HSLU Project - Module DSPRO 2

-ProppertyFinder is a visual, multimodal-embedding-based apartment recommendation prototype.
+PropertyFinder is a visual, multimodal-embedding-based apartment recommendation prototype.
 Users enter a few hard constraints, swipe through apartment images to express visual preferences, then receive ranked apartment recommendations matched on combined image and text embeddings.
 The app also records feedback so the